-This document answers frequently asked questions about Cisco IP/TV
+This document answers frequently asked questions about Cisco IP/TV Video Servers.

-Technical Tips Conventions for information on document conventions.
+Refer to Cisco Technical Tips Conventions for information on document conventions.

 SAMPLE.SVR—Sample file for the IP/TV server to play prerecorded AVI/MPEG files.

 SAMPLE.CAP—Sample file for the IP/TV server to play captured video from a capture device.

-SAMPLE.SDP—Sample file for the IP/TV client to listen for multicast
+SAMPLE.SDP—Sample file for the IP/TV client to listen for multicast (or unicast) video.

-files to work with each other.
+Refer to these files in order to understand how to configure the three files to work with each other.
 In most cases, they can be used as-is for a demo and connectivity test.
 Refer to Basic IP/TV Configuration and Demonstration for sample configurations of these files.

 A. Here are a few items to check: